 Bavarian Alps – near Edelweiss Lodge and Resort, Garmisch, Germany

-Why not let someone else plan the ride while you soak up all that alpine fresh air and R&R?
-Grab your gear and head to Edelweiss Lodge and Resort in Garmisch, Germany for the Ride the Alps event, June 24,-26 2016, that includes a poker run through some of Bavaria’s most beautiful scenic alpine mountain passes, two nights (double occupancy) in the resort, festivities, great food, a bike photo, patch and more.
-Fees range around $350-$450, depending on your rank, and a kid’s program is offered with enough participation.
-For those who would rather sleep under the stars, you can camp at their Vacation Village and take part in the rest of the festivities for a less expensive price.
+You can let someone else plan the ride while you soak up all that alpine fresh air and R&R. Grab your gear and get to the 9th annual Ride the Alps motorcycle rally, June 20-22, 2014, at Edelweiss Lodge and Resort in Garmisch, Germany.
+Sponsored by Exchange New Car Sales, this two-day event includes a poker run through some of Bavaria’s most beautiful scenic alpine mountain passes, two nights (double occupancy) in the resort, festivities, photo, patch and even a bike parade.
+The whole package is very economical, as food is included; there’s a fajita party on Friday, barbeque on Saturday, and brunch on Sunday before the parade through town.
+Prices are $359 for E1 - E5, and $399 for all other ranks.
+For those who’d rather sleep under the stars, you can camp at their Vacation Village and take part in the rest of the festivities for $75 per adult.
+Kids are also invited; if enough kids are registered, there could be added entertainment at the lodge while riders are on the poker run/ride.
 More than 400 bikers attended last year’s event, so call ASAP for reservations.
-For more information or to make a reservation, call: +49 (0) 8821-9440 or DSN (314) 440- 2575 / 2211.
+Visit their page for more information; www.edelweisslodgeandresort.com/news-deals/ridethealps and call to make a reservation: Edelweiss Lodge and Resort, +49 (0) 8821-9440 or DSN (314) 440-2575 / 2211.

-If these rides left you longing for more, check out Motor Bike Europe.
+If these rides left you longing for more, check out www.motorbikeeurope.com/en.
 Both expert and amateur riders map, rate and review their favorite rides across Europe.
 You’ll find an endless supply of new routes to take for rides to remember.
 So, what are you waiting for?
 Get out on the highway!